-In general, the price of a full tummy tuck surgery at the CREO clinic starts from £9,900.
-You will receive the exact cost of your procedure after consulting with Dr Tillo, who will design a bespoke surgery according to your needs.
+In general, the price of a full tummy tuck surgery at the CREO clinic starts from £10,900.
+You will receive the exact cost of your procedure after consulting with Dr Tillo, who will design a bespoke plastic surgery according to your needs.

 As the more invasive procedure, a full tummy tuck entails a longer recovery time.
 In general, most patients resume light daily activities two weeks after the procedure.
 However, it can take up to eight weeks for patients to resume more strenuous activities, during which time they should also wear a compression garment.

 Mini Tummy Tuck Pros and Cons

-- A mini tummy tuck requires a smaller incision and therefore leaves behind a smaller scar.
+- This cosmetic procedure requires a smaller incision and therefore leaves behind a smaller tummy tuck scar.

 - You can conceal the position of the scarring with undergarments.